 Sovos ShipCompliant attended the recent American Craft Spirits Association (ACSA) Convention.
 Celebrating its 10th year, ACSA once again brought together “distillers and suppliers to harness the energy of the industry.”
-Direct-to-consumer (DtC) alcohol shipping was a recurring theme at the convention, with multiple panels discussing what changes must take place to increase DtC spirits shipping across the country.
+Direct-to-consumer (DtC) spirits shipping was a recurring theme at the convention, with multiple panels discussing what changes must take place to increase DtC spirits shipping across the country.

 That theme was no surprise, as the first annual Direct-to-Consumer Spirits Shipping Report, published by Sovos ShipCompliant and the American Craft Spirits Association in December 2022, found that the interest is decidedly there for DtC spirits shipping.
 Specifically, 46% of regular craft spirits drinkers want craft spirits shipped directly to them via a third-party carrier.